phiasco12/monaca-plugin-barcode-scanner/README.md

 ### ITF code (since ver.1.2.0)

+Ver.1.2.0:

 - For iOS, only ITF-14 (14 digits ITF) is supported.
 - For Android, various digits ITF is supported.

+Ver.1.4.0

+- Various digits ITF is supported on iOS.

+### Other barcode

+Caution:
-    - Becaushe ITF code standard is prone to cause misdetection, requiring the barcode to be exactly positioned within the detection area.
+  - Because some barcode standard is prone to cause misdetection, requiring the barcode to be exactly positioned within the detection area.

 ## License